 Today in Tribe History: June 7, 1986

 The pick followed that of the Pittsburgh Pirates, who selected infielder Jeff King, the Sporting News College Player of the Year.
-Swindell signed on July 31st and headed to the minors, joining the Class-A Waterloo club.
+Swindell signed on July 31st and headed to the minors, pitching for the Class-A Waterloo club.
 After three starts and a 2-1 record there, the 21-year-old joined the Major League club and made his debut on August 21st in a loss to the Boston Red Sox.
-He will finish out the season in the Cleveland rotation, posting a 5-2 record with a 4.23 ERA in nine starts.
+He finished out the season in the Cleveland rotation, posting a 5-2 record with a 4.23 ERA in nine starts.

-Injury limited Swindell to just 16 games in 1987 on the ill-fated Indians’ SI cover jinx season.
+Injury limited Swindell to just 16 games in 1987 on the Indians’ ill-fated SI cover jinx season.
 He bounced back with a career-high 18 wins in 1988 and made the All-Star team in 1989, finishing the year with a 13-6 record.
 He was dealt by the team to Cincinnati following the 1991 season for pitchers Jack Armstrong and Scott Scudder and minor leaguer Joe Turek, but would return to Cleveland in 1996 after being released by the Houston Astros.
-He also played with the Minnesota Twins, Boston Red Sox, and Arizona Diamondbacks, with whom he pitched in three scoreless appearances to help the D’Backs to a World Series win over the New York Yankees in 2001.
+He also played with the Minnesota Twins, Boston Red Sox, and Arizona Diamondbacks.
+His time in the desert took him to a World Series, where he made three scoreless appearances to help the D’Backs to a title over the New York Yankees in 2001.